certat/intelmq-extensions/README.md

 # IntelMQ Extensions

-This project collects customized bots used primary by CERT.at.
+This project collects customized bots and some helper scripts for [IntelMQ](https://github.com/certtools/intelmq) used primary by CERT.at.

+It's a combination of customization previously available in [certat/intelmq](https://github.com/certat/intelmq) as well as newer solutions.

 ## Usage

-Install the package on the machine.
+Install the package on the machine or virtualenv, where you have the IntelMQ, using `pip install intelmq-extensions`.
 Then, it's enough to just declare the bot's module pointing to this package, e.g. `intelmq_extensions.bots.collectors.xmpp`

+## Documentation

+There is a limited documentation available.
+Consult bot Python code to see information about the usage and available configuration.

 ## Running tests